XiagenFeng/cef/README.txt

 libcef_dll  Contains the source code for the libcef_dll_wrapper static library
             that all applications using the CEF C++ API must link against.

-Release     Contains libcef.so and other components required to run the release
+Release     Contains the "Chromium Embedded Framework.framework" and other
+            components required to run the release version of CEF-based applications.
-            version of CEF-based applications.
-By default these files should be placed in the same directory as the executable.

-Resources   Contains resources required by libcef.so.
-By default these files
-            should be placed in the same directory as libcef.so.

 USAGE